Thai limes, or makrut

 Signs of over-fertilizing:

-Crisping or burning of leaf-edges.
+Crisping or burning of leaf-edges and leaf-tips.

 Slow or no growth.